USTA Local Regulations

 rescheduling a match.

 Local season champion shall be the team with the greatest number of team matches won (including any playoff) and shall represent the local league at the State Championships.
-In the event that there is more than one flight in a level the winning flight team will advance to a local flight playoff.† A flight winner shall be the team having won the most team matches in its flight competition.
+In the event that there is more than one flight in a level the winning flight team will advance to a local flight playoff.
+A flight winner shall be the team having won the most team matches in its flight competition.
+Only the winning flight team will advance o the playoffs.

 In the event of a tie,